Posted: 04 Feb 2017 Contributor: Bianca Ignacio

 If the user has a hard time figuring out what to do, they are most likely going to get frustrated and exit the site.
-This is especially prevalent among mobile user experience design who are used to faster loading times.
-In addition to mobile device optimization, here are ten tips to incorporate into your web design that’ll ensure a seamless website design experience.
+This is especially prevalent among mobile user experience designers who are used to faster loading times.
+In addition to mobile device optimization, here are ten user experience tips to incorporate into your web design that’ll ensure a seamless website design experience.

 1. Keep it Simple

 Having a clean, simple layout goes a long way when it comes to UX.
 Your user has no choice but to interact directly with your content when it’s focused.
 This allows for easier interactions and causes fewer headaches.
 Additionally, using a grid system provides a clean presentation, as it will keep your elements and content aligned and displayed neatly.

 Keep your fonts and buttons the same across your pages for smoother transitions within your site.
 While changing colors and font sizes may be appropriate to accent different attributes on your site, it’s important for your site to remain consistent throughout to avoid confusion and make navigation a cinch.
 Speaking of, make sure to keep your designs consistent amongst different devices as well!

 Make sure your user doesn’t have too many steps from start to finish; too many steps and your user will lose interest.
 Keep your visitors engaged by keeping forms or surveys short and sweet!